 Step 4: Check Your Email!

 If your pictures do not show up in your email, be sure to also check your spam folder and mark the emails as not spam if found there.
-If you are using gmail and you are sending lots of pictures, gmail sometimes does not scan the pictures for viruses and instead displays a message that the attachment has not been scanned for viruses.
-The attachments are your jpg pictures and can still be viewed safely even if the gmail virus scanner gets behind.
+If you are using gmail, it sometimes does not show the picture thumbnail and instead displays a message that the attachment has not been scanned for viruses.
+The attachments are your jpg pictures and can still be viewed safely.